SMOOTHIE

 The Smoothie Debate

-My daughters smoothie this morning has prompted me to re post my smoothie blog.
-I know that in 1 hour she will be back for something else to eat – yet if she actually ate that fruit whole, it would have kept her fuller for longer.
+My daughter’s smoothie today reminded me to reshare something important.
+I know that in about an hour she’ll be back asking for more food — yet if that fruit had been eaten whole, it likely would have kept her fuller for longer.

 https://raisingchildren.net.au/toddlers/nutrition-fitness/daily-food-guides/dietary-guide-2-3-years